 Note: While there's nothing quite like the real thing, you can use mozzarella cubes if you're unable to find cheese curds in your area.
 I use beef bouillon cubes in this recipe to recreate the classic fast-food taste of poutine, but if you prefer to use actual stock, I recommend this brown gravy, which uses chicken stock with soy sauce and marmite (we don't recommend store-bought beef broth, which is almost always poor quality).

-- 2 beef bouillon cubes (or 2 teaspoons beef bouillon granules; see note)
+2 beef bouillon cubes (or 2 teaspoons beef bouillon granules; see notes)

 Adjust oven rack to center position and preheat oven to 400°F. Line a baking sheet with foil and place potatoes on top.
 Brush potatoes all over with oil and bake until pierced easily with a fork, about 40 minutes.